 As mentioned, C Corp owners incur double taxation, since they are subject to corporate as well as personal income taxes.
 But an S Corp receives different tax treatment that is generally more favorable to the business owner.
 Similar to an LLC, the S Corp is considered a pass-through entity for tax purposes.

-To make the most out of S corporations, the source advises business owners to pay themselves a reasonable salary which is subject to affiliated to payroll taxes.
-This renders the dividend the owner takes free of employment taxes and it isn’t subject to a corporate tax rate.
+Unlike an LLC, an S Corp also offers this wonderful benefit: the ability to pay yourself a salary!
+To make the most out of S Corps, business owners should pay themselves a reasonable salary, which will be subject to affiliated to payroll taxes.
+But that means any owners' withdrawals or dividends you take out of the company are free of employment taxes and not subject to a corporate tax rate.

-As with any formal entity, it’s important to keep careful records in the event of an IRS audit, but proper documentation can mean legal salary savings.
-The source says the only difference between setting up an S corporation and any other company is the necessary selection of S status on a special IRS form.
+As with any formal entity, it’s important to keep careful records in the event of an IRS audit.
+But with an S Corp, proper documentation can mean significant legal salary savings.
+When setting up your company, the only difference between an S Corp and any other entity type is making your selection on IRS Form 2553.